 - Diffusion is the movement of gas molecules from high concentration to low concentration and occurred because of the random movement of the gas molecules.
 Thus the phenomenon of diffusion is the tendency for any substance to spread uniformly throughout the space available to it.

-Thomas Graham law of diffusion of gases
+Graham’s law of diffusion formula

 At constant temperature and pressure, the rates of diffusion or effusion of different gases vary inversely as the square root of their densities.